themindfulbit/td/_content/1-episodes/2014-08-31-080-fastmail-explorations.md

 > {{ theme:partial src="aside-header" voice="potatowire" text="Useful Folders" }}
 >
 > Like Gabe, I use and adore the Fastmail webapp.
-Besides the keyboard shorcuts, my favorite feature might be the ability to have folders in your sidebar be hidden unless you have new email in them.
+Besides the keyboard shortcuts, my favorite feature might be the ability to have folders in your sidebar be hidden unless you have new email in them.
 This is done very easily after clicking the "Create or edit folders" link in the sidebar.
-From here just utilize the dropdown box to change how the floder is displayed.
-It ought to look somethink like this:
+From here just utilize the dropdown box to change how the folder is displayed.
+It ought to look something like this:
 >
 > {{ theme:partial src="image" title="Auto-hiding Folders" show="{{ number }}" file="auto-hide.png" }}
 >
-> The reason that I like this feature so much, is that through the use of the server-side rules I have in place (stay tuned), only certain email goes to my inbox, but I can also see at a glance whether there is anything that I need to process in my sub-folders.
+> The reason that I like this feature so much, is that through the use of the server-side rules I have in place (stay tuned), only certain email goes to my inbox, but I can also see at a glance whether there is anything that I need to process in my subfolders.
 If I am caught up, there will be nothing in my sidebar at all.

 {{ theme:partial src="section-header" title="Using the Keyboard" url="{{ soundcloudurl }}" time="m:ss" }}